willp-bl/ProcessIsolatedTika/README.md

 * To change Tika version you just need to change it once in the pom.
 However, if you are reusing this as a library and this jar's manifest is changes then you need to ensure that the version in the class matches the pom.

 * Also - this library blocks until the tika-server is started (or it has waited 120s).
 During this time unwanted stack traces are printed to the log at WARN level but we set JAXRS to ERROR (see log4j.properties)

-* At the moment several copies of tika-server.jar may be contained in projects depending on this library depending on how they are built